 Now that you know how to turn a USB-enabled router into a NAS server, you probably wonder which router or routers you should get for the job.

-I addressed that big question in this separate post of best Wi-Fi routers for NAS features.
+I addressed that big question in this separate, frequently updated post on the best Wi-Fi routers for NAS features.
 Check it out!